Root Canal vs Extraction: A Comprehensive Comparison

 What Is a Root Canal?

 A root canal is a dental procedure aimed at saving a severely damaged or infected tooth.
 It involves removing the infected or dead pulp (the innermost part of the tooth containing nerves and blood vessels), cleaning and disinfecting the root canals, and then filling and sealing them to prevent further infection.
+If you find yourself in a situation where immediate care is needed, understanding the importance of emergency root canals can be crucial for alleviating discomfort and preserving your tooth.

 What Is a Tooth Extraction?